-Modifications to the number of treatment arms: Other arms can be added to the first or second randomisation if evidence emerges that there are suitable candidate therapeutics.
-Conversely, in some patient populations, not all trial arms are appropriate (e.g. due to contraindications based on co-morbid conditions or concomitant medication); in some hospitals, not all treatment arms will be available (e.g. due to manufacturing and supply shortages); and at some times, not all treatment arms will be active (e.g. due to lack of relevant approvals and contractual agreements).
+1.2.3 Modifications to the number of treatment arms

+Other arms can be added to the first or second randomisation if evidence emerges that there are suitable candidate therapeutics.
+Conversely, in some patient populations, not all trial arms are appropriate (e.g. due to contraindications based on co-morbid conditions or concomitant medication); in some hospitals or countries, not all treatment arms will be available (e.g. due to manufacturing and supply shortages); and at some times, not all treatment arms will be active (e.g. due to lack of relevant approvals and contractual agreements).
 The Trial Steering Committee may elect to pause one or more of the arms in order to increase trial efficiency during a fluctuating epidemic.
 In any of these situations, randomisation will be between fewer arms.
-Depending on the availability and suitability of treatments, it may be allowed for participants to be randomised in only one part (A or B) of the main randomisation.
+Depending on the availability and suitability of treatments, it may be allowed for participants to be randomised in only one or two parts (A, B, or C) of the main randomisation.